 When you click the Submit button, the Content Management System (CMS) workflow begins.
 This means that all content flows through an approval chain, with the following components:

-Note: If you are a content approver, clicking Submit sends content straight to the editor.
+Note: If you are a content approver, clicking Submit (or Publish) sends content straight to the editor.

-The CMS workflow system has the option to inform content authors and approvers by email when content has been approved or rejected.
+The CMS workflow system has the option to inform web authors and approvers by email when a submission has been approved or rejected.

-If content has been rejected—either by the content approver or editor—the reason should be included under the Comments tab of the content item to explain why it was rejected and how it should be changed.
+If a submission has been rejected—either by the site approver or the editor—the reason should be included under the Comments tab of the item to explain why it was rejected and how it should be changed.
 Based on those comments, the author

-should rework the content as necessary and resubmit it for approval.
+should rework the item as necessary and resubmit it for approval.

-In order to be notified by email when submitted content has been approved or declined, you need to enable system notification email in
+In order to be notified by email when submissions have been approved or declined, you need to enable system notification email in

 your user profile within the CMS.
-(This will also allow website approvers to be informed when content has been submitted for their approval.)
+(This will also allow website approvers to be informed when items have been submitted for their approval.)

-You can also see the current status of content by clicking on the folder where the content is located.
+You can also see the current status of items by clicking on the folder where the item is located.
 Look for the Status column.

 All of the editing and creating of website content takes place on the Staging server, not the “live” Production server.
 At 4:00 a.m. each morning, all published content on the Staging server goes live in a process called “eSync.”
 During eSync, the entire